tenzir/tenzir/web/docs/formats/json.md

 ### `--omit-empty-lists` (Printer)

-Strips empty lists from the input.
+Strips empty lists from the output.

 Example: